ghdoergeloh/cdk-monorepo-template/README.md

 ## Description

+...

+## Repository basics

-This is a Template for a cdk based project.
+This repository is based on a Template for cdk.
 The idea is based on the descriptions in this [best practices guide from AWS](https://docs.aws.amazon.com/cdk/v2/guide/best-practices.html).
 As this guide says a cdk app is seperated into packages which each consists of one cdk app or cdk construct libraries which again are build out of other construct libraries.